w-disaster/pps-22-23-lab01b/src/e2/README.md

 The goal of this exercise is to create a GUI with the appearance shown in following image:
 ![f1](https://user-images.githubusercontent.com/23448811/222984113-3ff8708f-1478-447b-9d79-f35b6ce6bc2c.png)
-Particularly, it implements a clone of the game Minesweeper - see https://minesweeper.online/en/ for a recap of the game.
+Particularly, it implements a clone of the game Minesweeper - see [https://minesweeper.online/en/](https://minesweeper.online/en/) for a recap of the game.
- You should implement the same game will be implemented, which consists of:
+ Shortly, you should implement the game that which consists of:
-- At the beginning, the positions of the mines are designated, the number of which is indicated in the second argument of the GUI constructor
+- At the beginning, the positions of the mines are indicated as the second argument of the GUI constructor
 - Clicking on a cell containing a mine ends the game by showing the positions of the mines
 - Clicking on a cell that does NOT contain a mine disables the cell and shows the number of mines in immediate adjacency (i.e., in one of the 8 adjacent cells, horizontally, vertically or diagonally)
-- If a cell without adjacent mines is clicked, all adjacent cells should be "auto-clicked" recursively (note that figure p1.png shows what happens with this click on cell 0,0 in the upper left corner)
+- If a cell without adjacent mines is clicked, all adjacent cells should be "auto-clicked" recursively (note that the previous figure shows what happens with this click on cell 0,0 in the upper left corner)
 - If all cells except the mines are disabled, the application should display a victory message:

 ![final](https://user-images.githubusercontent.com/23448811/222984332-0f60a4c4-c825-4f89-8692-19acb74ad20e.png)